miller-28/luxaris/luxaris-api/designs/design-general.md

 ### **`src/contexts/`**

 The modular monolith’s heart.
-Each subfolder here is a *bounded context*, with identical structure:
+Each subfolder here is a *domain*, with identical hexagonal architecture structure:

 ```
 interface → application → domain → infrastructure